NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

   };
   ```

 - In the root of the project, create a folder named `.vscode`.
 In there, create a file named `launch.json`, which will help to set up a debug configuration for VS Code that launches Firefox with the correct path mappings.
 Inside of this file, you will add a path mapping with `url` set to `webpack:///` and have the path set to `${workspaceFolder}/RetrospectiveExtension.Frontend/`.
-Also set the reAttach property on the configuration to true to avoid restarting Fiefox every time you debug.
+Also set the reAttach property on the configuration to true to avoid restarting Firefox every time you debug.

   ```json
   {